Git Ops Workshop

 kubectl get secret argocd-initial-admin-secret -n argocd -o jsonpath='{.data.password}' | base64 --decode

-Ignore the %
+Ignore %

-when pasting the password.
+signs when pasting the password

 Login to argocd.k3d.local